How To Fix A Toxic Work Environment

-Behaviours such as these need to be confronted and speedily adressed.
+Behaviors such as these need to be confronted and speedily addressed.
 There should be zero tolerance for this kind of toxic environment.
 The organization needs strong leadership that is willing to confront the people involved and communicate clear expectations for the working environment.
 By allowing these attitudes to fester, everyone loses.
 The workplace is a team sport and everyone has a role to play.

 So, How Can We Improve Work Relations?

 It all begins with and is all about how we relate with one another.
 Author and speaker, John Maxwell says that our success and happiness depend on our ability to serve others (even those that we have difficulty relating to).
 It really is that simple.
 When we have an attitude of service towards others, no matter who they are or how much they make our life difficult, relations will improve and the toxic environment will begin to dissipate.